 Make sure to keep the blade at the same level throughout the whole cut or it will end up lop-sided.

-Or a great trick is to leave the cake in the pan, and once its cooled, place the flat side of the blade of top of the pan and use it as a guide to hack off the top.
+A great trick is to leave the cake in the pan, and once its cooled, place the flat side of the blade of top of the pan and use it as a guide to hack off the top.

 This method works well if the whole surface area of your cake baked higher than the pan.